ViTacFormer: Learning Cross-Modal Representation for Visuo-Tactile Dexterous Manipulation: Experiment

 \subsection{Benchmark and Environment Setup}

 In this section, we introduce the tasks and environment setup.
 The tasks we conduct include 4 simple dexterous manipulation tasks and a very long-horizon visuo-tactile task.
-Fig.~\ref{fig:benchmark} shows the 4 simple dexterous manipulation tasks involving peg insertion, cap twist, vase wipe, and book flip.
+Fig.~\ref{fig:benchmark} shows the 4 simple dexterous manipulation tasks, each presenting unique sensory challenges: \textbf{Peg Insertion} involves inserting a peg under visual occlusion with a tight 0.5mm clearance; \textbf{Cap Twist} requires precise rotational control to unscrew a cap; \textbf{Vase Wipe} necessitates following the contour of the vase body to thoroughly wipe off the ink; and \textbf{Book Flip} demands applying the appropriate friction force to separate and flip individual pages.
 We also conduct our ViTacFormer on a very long-horizon task, i.e., making hamburgers.

 We conduct algorithm comparison on all tasks and ablation study on four simple tasks.
 These tasks range from easy to complex dexterous manipulation.
 The results show that our ViTacFormer outperforms other state-of-the-art imitation learning algorithms by over $50\%$ success rates.
 The ablation study illustrates that each component in our ViTacFormer improves the manipulation performance.
-Note that we use only 50 trajectories in each task for experiments.
-This makes the tasks more challenging than before.
+Note that we use only 50 trajectories per task for training in our experiments.
+This highlights the high sample efficiency of our framework, as it achieves robust generalization to spatial perturbations with limited expert demonstrations.